vivekteega/blockbook-docker/README.md

 ## Roadmap for upgrade

+- [ ] How to set this up in production
+- [ ] Think of how Blockbook container will detect the status of backend container
+- [ ] Figure out if multiple volume path need to be mounted
+- [ ] See if creating a new network for both the containers will be a good option.
 - [X] [Unable to build frontend separately since having backend package installed is a dependency] Create separate images for both backend and blockbook.
 - [X] Attach the same volume to both the running containers of the images.
--  [ ] Think of how Blockbook container will detect the spots of backend container
--  [ ] Figure out if multiple volume path need to be mounted
--  [ ] See if creating a new network for both the containers will be a good option.

 ## Quickstart

-To run the services using this file, run the following command in the same directory:
+To run the services using this file create a .env file using .env.example file, fill info and run the following command in the same directory:

 ```
 sudo docker-compose up -d
 ```

-## Building and running blockbook image
+## Running blockbook manually

 ```